kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(iii\) The name of the sponsor or sponsors who will accept, receipt for, and disburse grant payments.

-\(6\) The assurances on Civil Rights required by §21.7 of the Regulations of the Office of the Secretary of Transportation (49 CFR 21.7).
+\(6\) The assurances on Civil Rights required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.7   Continued airworthiness and safety improvements for transport category airplanes.|§21.7]] of the Regulations of the Office of the Secretary of Transportation (49 CFR 21.7).

 \(7\) The applicable assurances required by appendix D of this part.